 Fortunately, Google’s algorithm is designed with one goal in mind: ensure that the best, most useful content ranks first.

 Does this mean you can just ignore SEO?
 No. Understanding SEO will help you to produce better, more useful content for your customers and improve your brand visibility.
-But what it does mean is that producing great content and attracting more customers can go hand-in-hand.
+Producing great content and attracting more customers should go hand-in-hand.

-In turn, this will help you to build stronger relationships with clients and ultimately sell more products, whether that’s green coffee, coffee bags and packaging, roasters and espresso machines, roasted beans, or something else altogether.
+In turn, this will help you to build stronger relationships with clients and ultimately sell more products – no matter what you’re selling.